miklevin/MikeLev.in/_posts/2024-10-05-ollama-websocket-chat.md

 a way that local components can talk to eachother fast, even if they're not in eachother's scope or memory space.
 It's so easy to implement, and so reliable.
 It's hard to not use now.

+## Chatbots Are Overwhelming Browsers With WebSocket Capabilities

 But WebSockets have formalized, and all these chatbots are popping up in the browser, like ChatGPT and every website that's popped up after it to copy.
 If